Chapter 7: Fells Point

 “Is Keisha coming today?”

-Maren’s chest locked.
+Maren’s throat locked.

 “She’ll be here soon,” the nurse said from the doorway.
 Practiced.
 Gentle.
 A lie told so many times it had worn smooth.